Emergency Dentist – Falls Church, VA

 Gather the loose pieces if possible.
 Rinse your mouth out with warm or salt water, and use gauze to stop the bleeding.
 Applying a cold compress and taking pain medication will help with any discomfort or swelling that’s present.
 Do not chew with a damaged tooth.
 Damaged teeth can often be fixed with a crown, but an extraction might be needed if the damage is too severe.

 We’ll need to see you within an hour if you want to have the best chance of replanting the tooth.
 Find it and pick it up by the chewing end so that you don’t damage the root.
-After calling our practice, rinse the tooth off and try to put it back in your mouth.
+After calling our dental office, rinse the tooth off and try to put it back in your mouth.
 You can also keep it in a glass of milk or a saline solution instead.

 Cover jagged edges with dental wax so that they don’t irritate your tongue or the inside of your cheeks.
 While you will need our help to properly replace the restoration, you can sometimes protect your tooth in the meantime by temporarily reattaching the crown with dental cement.